Public participation (decision making): Classifying participation

 She defines citizen participation as the redistribution of power that enables the have-not citizens, presently excluded from the political and economic processes, to be deliberately included in the future.

 Robert Silverman expanded on Arnstein's ladder of citizen participation with the introduction of his "citizen participation continuum."
-In this extension to Arstein's work he takes the groups that drive participation into consideration and the forms of participation they pursue.
+In this extension to Arnstein's work he takes the groups that drive participation into consideration and the forms of participation they pursue.
 Consequently, Silverman's continuum distinguishes between grassroots participation and instrumental participation.

 Archon Fung presents another classification of participation based on three key questions: Who is allowed to participate, and are they representative of the population?
 What is the method of communication or decision-making?
 And how much influence or authority is granted to the participation?